trakBan/ipfetch/README.md

 ```

 ## Contributors
-Anyone that sumbits issues, pull requests or any other form of help or criticism is greatly appreciated.
+Anyone that submits issues, pull requests or any other form of help or criticism is greatly appreciated.
 This is a list of people who contributed code to this project:

 - [Costineo](https://github.com/Costinteo)
 - [Yusuf Papurcu](https://github.com/yusufpapurcu)